FirelyTeam/firely-docs-firely-server/features_and_tools/custom_operations/erase.rst

   POST <base-url>/Observation/example/_history/xyz/$erase

-Use the following request to erase resources from the patient compartment.
+Use the following request to erase resources within the patient compartment of the Patient with id 'example'.
 Note that AuditEvent and Provenance resources won't get erased by default.
+Additionally, resources that have been soft deleted before are not being purged.
 See the configuration details in the :ref:`Appsettings` section.

 ::